TalkTalk broadband routers 2025: What router will I get?

 How to get a TalkTalk router

-TalkTalk's two slowest Full Fibre packages – TalkTalk Full Fibre 65 and TalkTalk Full Fibre 150 – come with the TalkTalk Wi-Fi Hub, a branded version of the Sagecom FAST 5364 router.
-While the next two package up, TalkTalk Ultrafast Fibre 250 and TalkTalk Ultrafast Fibre 500 come with an Amazon eero 6.
+TalkTalk’s entry-level broadband packages come with a TalkTalk Wi-Fi Hub – a branded version of the Sagecom FAST 5364 router.
+While the remaining Full Fibre packages, TalkTalk Ultrafast Fibre 250 and TalkTalk Ultrafast Fibre 500, come with an Amazon eero 6.

 Finally, TalkTalk's top Full Fibre package, TalkTalk Full Fibre 900, comes with an Amazon eero Pro 6.
 Top package, top router.
 You can see why this all needs a bit of an explanation, and we hope in future TalkTalk considers simplifying its router line-up.